AndrewJBateman/angular-data-charts/README.md

-# AngularDataCharts
+# :zap: AngularDataCharts

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.2.
+This is a blank project to be made into a health-related data monitoring app (Covid19 for example).

-## Development server
+## :computer: Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.